TheEquus/equus-site/content/posts/htb-hardware-writeups/index.md

 [Download the challenge](https://github.com/TheEquus/HackTheBoxCTF2021-Hardware-Files/raw/main/hw_compromised.zip)

-Here we see the challenge description talk about serials and slaves, and not the illegal kind.
+Here we see the challenge description talk about serial and slaves, and not the illegal kind.
 Masters and slaves in the context of chips is a reference to I2C, which is essentially a type of communication specially designed for two chips to talk with each other.

 Knowing this, we can skip some of the information on how I2C works, and load Saleae's handy I2C analyser and see what outputs we get.
 All we need to notice is that one of the channels has distinctly clock like features, so we can set that as our SCL.
 Leaving our other channel as the SDA.